-Perkins made a fortune, and a name for himself.
-One of his most ardent followers was George Washington, who bought tractors for his entire family.
-Trying to combat the yellow fever plague that struck New York City in 1799, Perkins determined that tractors alone weren't sufficient, and advised everyone to drink vast quantities of vinegar in tandem with tractor applications.
-Perkins, fearless and courageous, died shortly thereafter from yellow fever.
+Perkins made a ton of money and gained notoriety worldwide.
+George Washington was one of his most famous followers who bought tractors for his entire family.
+They had bought these trying to combat the Yellow fever plague that struck the city of New York in 1799.
+After the tractors were ineffective, Perkins advised people to drink large quantities of vinegar while using the tractor applications.
+Perkins tragically died shortly from the yellow fever after.

 Deutsch goes over incredible stories that reveal details that you never may have known before.
 On every page it feels like you are uncovering something new.
 Did you know that 25% of Roman people were receiving the equivalent of food stamps, known as tessera, to buy bread.
 Ex President Richard Nixon did not like cottage cheese, but ate it every single day with ketchup because he was told that it would help him lose weight.

 Deutsch, although sounding like quite the crazy man himself sometimes, is the nemesis of the insane claims made for organic types of food like bean sprouts and yogurts.
 He truly despises deceptive promises that make different type of vitamins or foods easy to promote.
 He founded two favorite subjects who he would spend a lot of time studying.
 Sylvester Graham and John Kellogg where two of the earliest enemies against whole wheat.
 In his book, he devoted a chapter to each of them.

 From that mix came America’s first food fad, started by Sylvester Graham.
 He was aware of no such thing as gluten, but he understood desire; he loathed it and linked sexual depravity directly to beef consumption.
 For a substitute, he invented a really unpalatable baked brick made mostly of wheat bran, which is what came before the graham cracker.